 |Portability||Sometimes portable, depending on plan||Portable in most cases||Individually owned and can be ported|

 By offering both Short and Long Term Disability Insurance through Unum, the plans can work together to keep employees protected when a disability lingers.
-The long term policy picks up when the short term policy ends, so employees do not wind up “between plans” and face a period of no income.
+The long term policy picks up when the short term policy ends, so employees do not wind up “between plans” and face a period without income.
 IDI provides additional protection for employees who earn higher incomes.

 Available with select Unum employee benefits plans, these services help your employees be even more prepared for challenges life might throw their way.3